zuloloxi/atlast-1.2-2018-freeRTOS/README.md

 ATLast
 ======

-This is a fortk of a fork.
+This is a fork of a fork.

 It is a fork of Michael Henderson's (aka quoha) of Atlast.

 I want to add a few features and use as the basis for a scriptable unit test framework.

+I have added a ./build.sh script in atlast-1.2 (run ./build.sh -h for hints as to usage.)

 Below is Michael's original README.